Yatton Keynell: Parish church

 Sir William Keynell built the parish church in 1250 as thanks for his safe return from The Crusades; as a result, it bears the unusual dedication to St Margaret of Antioch.
 Only the lower part of the four-stage west tower and perhaps parts of the chancel survive from that time; the rest of the tower and the north side of the nave are from a 15th-century rebuilding, while the remainder was "drastically restored" (Pevsner) to designs of G. E. Street in 1868.
 The work included re-roofing and the addition of the vestry.
 The church was designated as Grade I listed in 1960.

 The 15th-century stone chancel screen is said by Historic England to be exceptional.
 There are four bells: three cast in the 17th century and one in 1887 (by Gillett & Co.).

 The former rectory, on the other side of the main road, has origins in the 17th and 18th centuries and was altered and extended in the early 19th.
 In 2017 the five-bedroom house was offered for sale at £1.1 million.

 The parish is part of the Bybrook grouping, alongside seven other rural parishes.

 Elected representatives

-The parish falls within the By Brook electoral division of Wiltshire Council, a unitary authority, and was represented by Jane Scott for the Conservatives until she stood down in February 2020.
-The seat remained vacant until the local elections in May 2021, since the COVID-19 pandemic prevented the holding of by-elections.
+The first tier of local government is the parish council.
+Most local government functions are carried out by Wiltshire Council, a unitary authority.
+The parish forms part of the By Brook electoral division, which elects one member of Wiltshire Council.

-The parish is represented in Parliament by James Gray for the Conservative Party.
+For Westminster elections, the parish is within the South Cotswolds constituency, where it has been represented since 2024 by Roz Savage for the Liberal Democrats.